JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-02/semantic-versionning-with-azure-pipeline-and-docker/index.md

 - if at least one commit contains `BREAKING CHANGE`, then, I bump the `major` version.
 - otherwise the build is bumped (for new documentation, CI changes)

-I won’t dive into this in this article because I haven’t done it (yet).
+I won’t dive into this in this article because I haven’t done it (yet) on the base project I worked on for this article.
 In a later article, I’ll showcase how I did it with a Vue project, some handy package and GitHub Actions.

 ### What Did Change In My Dockerfile